jackweinbender/dissertation/src/05_chapter_chronicles.md

 ### 1 Chronicles 21

-While the broad strokes of 2 Sam 24 and 1 Chr 21 remain quite similar, a few relatively small modifications found in 1 Chr 21 dramatically alter the literary and theological significance of the tale.
+While the broad strokes of 2 Sam 24 and 1 Chr 21 remain quite similar, a few relatively small differences found in 1 Chr 21 dramatically alter the literary and theological significance of the tale.

 <!-- JAH sees the "OLD" stuff in the above-->